gvdp/gvdp/site/about.md

 # About Me

-A software engineer dedicated to crafting seamless digital experiences.
+A software engineer dedicated to building thoughtful digital experiences.

-I’m **Glenn**, a frontend developer hailing from Antwerp, with a passion for using Ember.js, React, and a dash of ingenuity.
-My journey in tech has taken me from a start in manual testing through test automation into building web applications that perform as well as they look.
+I'm **Glenn**, a frontend developer based in Antwerp.
+I work primarily with Ember.js and React, building web applications that are both functional and user-friendly.
+Over time, I've expanded into other areas of software development, including backend work—mainly with Laravel—giving me a more complete perspective on building full-stack applications.

+My path into software development wasn't entirely straightforward.
+I started in manual testing, moved into test automation, and eventually found my way to frontend development—where I've been ever since.
+Along the way, I've worked with companies like Verhaert, Bagaar, and Ordina, handling everything from frontend and backend work to improving testing workflows.

-With a **Bachelor of Science in Physics** from _Universiteit Antwerpen_, I bring a strong analytical mindset to my work.
-My fascination with science and technology fuels my approach to problem-solving and innovation in software development.
-Whether I’m exploring complex algorithms or delving into the latest tech trends, my background in physics enhances my ability to think critically and creatively.
+I have a **Bachelor of Science in Physics** from _Universiteit Antwerpen_, which probably explains why I tend to approach problems methodically and enjoy diving into technical challenges.
+The analytical thinking from my physics background still influences how I write code and solve problems today.

-I’ve worked with companies like Verhaert, Bagaar and Ordina, tackling everything from frontend and backend development to streamlining and automating testing processes.
-When I’m not coding, you’ll likely find me strumming a guitar, hitting the soccer field, jogging through the beautiful streets of Antwerp, or soaking up the vibrant music scene at concerts.

-Oh, and in case you’re wondering, yes—this "About" section was indeed co-written by a large language model.
-But hey, I provided all the substance; it just helped with the wording!
+Outside of work, I play guitar, play soccer, go for runs around Antwerp (just completed my second half marathon), and catch live music whenever I can.

+---

+<sub>Written with assistance from AI, because even developers need help with the words sometimes.</sub>